httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 A user agent MUST use an algorithm equivalent to the following algorithm to parse a set-cookie-string:

-1. If the set-cookie-string contains a %x0D (CR), %x0A (LF), or %x00 (NUL)
-    octet, then set the set-cookie-string equal to all the characters of set-cookie-string up to, but not including, the first such octet.

-2. If the set-cookie-string contains a %x00-1F / %x7F (CTL) character:
+1. If the set-cookie-string contains a %x00-1F / %x7F (CTL) character:
     Abort these steps and ignore the set-cookie-string entirely.

-3. If the set-cookie-string contains a %x3B (";") character:
+2. If the set-cookie-string contains a %x3B (";") character:

     1. The name-value-pair string consists of the characters up to, but not including, the first %x3B (";"), and the unparsed-attributes consist of